Chip Flaherty

 Francis X. "Chip" Flaherty, Jr. is an American film producer, publisher and executive at SkyPath Media, a multimedia company producing The Lesson, a lifestyle brand of video programming.

 Early life and education

 Flaherty grew up in Arlington, Massachusetts.
-He graduated Suffolk University Law School and the College of the Holy Cross.
+He graduated from the College of the Holy Cross with a B.A. and earned his Juris Doctor from the Suffolk University Law School.

 Career

 Before working at Walden Media, Flaherty was a Massachusetts assistant district attorney and then an assistant attorney general.